 Digging deeper into each role type shows that:

-- Senior IT Pros: Senior-level roles demonstrated a similar pattern in 2021.
-The regional range came in at $52,829in Latin America to $156,825 in North America.
+- Senior IT Pros: Senior-level roles demonstrated a similar pattern in 2022.
+The regional range came in at $79,272 in Latin America to $154,083 in North America.

-- The C-Suite: Finally, in North America, the average salary for IT executives (chief technical officers, chief information officers, chief executive officers) in 2021 was an impressive $185,000.
+- The C-Suite: Finally, in Latin America, the average salary for IT executives (chief technical officers, chief information officers, chief executive officers) in 2022 comes in at $83,374 and in North America the average was an impressive $163,239.

 What Jobs Pay the Most?

 Despite differences in regional pay, factors like job role, experience and industry also play their parts.
-According to the Global Knowledge report, the higher-paying salaried positions in North America – aside from executives and those in IT sales – are in cloud ($144,533), risk management ($136,586), and IT architecture in design ($132,941).
+According to the Global Knowledge report, the higher-paying salaried positions in North America – aside from executives and those in IT sales – are in cloud ($147,299), IT architecture and design ($138,310), and DevOps ($134,215).

 Of course, there are jobs out there that pay more simply because they are in-demand and qualified IT pros are hard to find.
-For the sixth year in a row, and by a wider margin than usual, IT decision makers have the most difficulty hiring cybersecurity talent.
-In fact, 42% worldwide struggle to fill IT security job openings.
+In 2022, 29% of decision makers cited cloud computing as the area in which they had the most difficulty finding and hiring talent.
+For the first year since 2016, cybersecurity did not come in at number one.
+In fact, only 25% of decision makers worldwide cite they struggle to fill IT security job openings compared to 42% 2021.

 Global Knowledge ranks the following top 5 IT job roles as a challenge in finding talent: